Robot Grippers Explained

 Human hands are prone to error, especially when assigned to repetitive tasks.
 Robot grippers don't get tired even when assigned tasks 24/7.

 The incredible variety of gripper types is due to the massive variety of objects robots can handle, from textiles to electronics components and automotive parts.
 For direct handling of delicate foodstuffs, for example, a small, soft gripper is likely to be the best choice.
-But for packaging and palletizing operations, where you need to lift boxes of product around, a bulky gripper with large suction cups is probably the better choice.
+But for packaging and palletizing operations, where you need to stack boxes of product, a bulky gripper with large suction cups is probably the better choice.

 Robots from Universal Robots are compatible with virtually every gripper type, including those listed above.
 In this article, we'll take a look at the some of the most common grippers.